GonzagaRobotics/ControlSystem/README.md

 ## Configuration

-ControlSystem uses a configuration file for its runtime settings.
-You may modify the file while the server is running, but you must refresh the page for them to take effect.
+ControlSystem uses two configuration files for its runtime settings.
+You may modify the files while the server is running, but you must refresh the page for them to take effect.

-This file is located at `static/config.json5`.
-You can copy the `config.starter.json5` file to `config.json5` and modify it to your needs.
+These files are located at `static` directory.
+They are named `config_core.json5` and `config_main.json5`.
+The former is for core settings that often change from system to system and is ignored by git.
+The latter is for settings that change less often and is included in git.

+Each config file has a "starter" config file that you can copy and modify.

 ### Base Options